Commercial Fats, Oils and Grease

 A. The FOG inspectors inspect the sewer system for FOG accumulation.
-They will verify that the establishment is using adequately sized FOG abetment devices and implementing Best Management Practices (BMP).
-Proper cleaning and maintenance of the FOG abetment devices will be monitored.
-If no FOG abetment device is present, the owner may be required to install one.
+They will verify that the establishment is using adequately sized FOG abatement devices, and that they are properly cleaned and maintained.
+If no FOG abatement device is present, the owner may be required to install one.

 Q. What is the best way to dispose of FOG?
 Can I use any additives or enzymes?